dev-eranda/websocket-chat-app/README.md

 1. Implementing WebSocket-based real-time communication for dynamic data exchange.
 2. Utilizing Node.js for server-side functionality and efficient connection handling.
-3. Developing a React-based front-end to ensure a responsive and interactive user experience.
+3. Developing a ReactJS front-end to ensure a responsive and interactive user experience.
 <hr />

 ## Technical Details